VoW314/Warpath-Card-Draw/README.md

 This project was made quickly to work for a specific case.
 But as more people and servers want to use this, I have started working on a more unified and better way for these servers to load in their own data.

+The code from this is then put into apps after a working version can be made.
+Though, other servers just use the Colaboratory.

 __For any questions message:__ VodkaOrWodka#5239